Charlotte Cleverley-Bisman

 Charlotte Lucy Cleverley-Bisman (born 24 November 2003) is a New Zealander known as the face of a New Zealand campaign to encourage vaccination against meningococcal disease after contracting and surviving severe meningococcal sepsis.
 She was nicknamed "Miraculous Baby Charlotte" by her fellow New Zealanders as a result of making headlines worldwide after recuperating from a series of life-threatening complications.
 She is the daughter of Pam Cleverley and Perry Bisman.

 Meningococcal disease in New Zealand

 In 2004, New Zealand was in the thirteenth year of an epidemic of meningococcal disease, a bacterial infection which can cause meningitis and blood poisoning.
-Most Western countries have fewer than three cases for every 100,000 people each year, with New Zealand averaging 1.5 before the epidemic started in 1991; in 2001, the worst year of the epidemic in New Zealand, the rate hit 17.
-5,400 New Zealanders had caught the disease, 220 had died, and 1080 had developed serious disabilities, such as limb amputations or brain damage.
-Eight out of ten cases were under 20 and half were under 5 years of age.
-The internationally low proportion of deaths from the disease had been credited to wide publicity of the disease and its symptoms.
-In June 2004, Charlotte Cleverley-Bisman became the face of the epidemic.
+Most Western countries have fewer than three cases for every 100,000 people each year, with New Zealand averaging 1.5 before the epidemic started in 1991; in 2001, the worst year of the epidemic in New Zealand, the rate reached 17 per 100,000 people; 5,400 New Zealanders had caught the disease during the epidemic, 220 had died, and 1080 had developed serious disabilities, such as limb amputations or brain damage.
+80% of cases were in young people under 20 years old; half of the cases were in children under 5 years of age.
+The low proportion of deaths from the disease (by international standards) has been credited to wide publicity about the disease and its symptoms.
+In June 2004, Cleverley-Bisman became the "face" of the epidemic.